 2018 | 2017 | 2016 | 2015 | 2014| 2013 | 2012 | 2011 and Earlier

-24 May 2019: TraCCC Fellow David Luna will participate in a panel for the Helsinki Commission and House Financial Services Committee Joint Briefing on Trade Based Money Laundering.
+24 May 2019: TraCCC Fellow David Luna participated in a panel for the Helsinki Commission and House Financial Services Committee Joint Briefing on Trade Based Money Laundering.
 To view the live webcast please click here.

-8 May 2019: Dr. Louise Shelley will serve as the keynote speaker for a lecture and panel discussion entitled "Countering Dark Commerce: Security Implications of Illicit Internet Trade" at the German Council on Foreign Relations.
+8 May 2019: Dr. Louise Shelley served as the keynote speaker for a lecture and panel discussion entitled "Countering Dark Commerce: Security Implications of Illicit Internet Trade" at the German Council on Foreign Relations.

 6 May 2019: Senior Fellow David Luna published a study on anonymity in business ownership, cited by FACT Coalition in an article entitled, "New Study: Anonymous Companies Fuel Illicit Trade in Counterfeit and Pirated Goods"